YadneshBapat/digital_ads_analysis/README.md

 ## ⚙️ Methodology

 ### 1. Data Joining
-All 4 source files were joined into a single `master_table` using **XLOOKUP** (and INDEX/MATCH for older Excel versions), with `raw_events` as the base table enriched by ad, campaign, and user attributes - simulating a multi-platform vendor data reconciliation workflow.
+All 4 source files were joined into a single `master_table` using **XLOOKUP** (can also use INDEX/MATCH for older Excel versions), with `raw_events` as the base table enriched by ad, campaign, and user attributes - simulating a multi-platform vendor data reconciliation workflow.

 ### 2. Data Quality Assurance (5-Check Framework)